 ready-to-add ingredient promising no mess and no clean-up.

 Many people also find tinctures an easy-to-enjoy format.
-It's straightforward to dole out to achieve the experience you’re looking for.
-As you familiarize yourself with the relaxing effects from one drop, the dropper, and formulation make it easy to start experimenting with serving size — one .25ml drop at a time until you find a level that works for you.
+It's straightforward to achieve the experience you’re looking for.
+As you familiarize yourself with the relaxing effects, the dropper and formulation make it easy to start experimenting with serving size—one 0.25ml drop at a time — until you find a level that works for you.

 We'd also like to mention that we make our tinctures with 100 percent MCT oil derived from organically grown coconuts (medium-chain triglycerides extracted from coconut oil).
 This format helps boost the